Jhonson924/berkeley/README.md

 - Drivers alone are the largest group and show a higher likelihood of accepting coupons (orange bar is taller than the blue bar for "Alone").
 - Drivers with friends are also more likely to accept coupons, though the gap between acceptance (orange) and non-acceptance (blue) is smaller than for those alone.
-- Drivers with kids or partners have fewer participants, and the acceptance rates are nearly balanced or slightly lower than non-acceptance.
+- Drivers with kids or partners have fewer drivers, and the acceptance rates are nearly balanced or slightly lower than non-acceptance.

 - Across most coupon types, drivers who are alone dominate the density of acceptance, indicating they are more likely to use coupons regardless of type.
 - Drivers with friends also show moderate densities, particularly for Bar and Coffee House coupons.